 It is normally a good sign of a reputable international removal company if they contact you and provide an international removal consultation.
 This is good because it provides an opportunity to conduct some pre-move checks to define what you need for your move to America, and to understand your specific international moving requirements correctly.

-Speak to experienced International Move Consultants not Sales People
+Speak to experienced International Move Specialists, not Sales People

 At Sterling Lexicon, the consultation is conducted by an experienced International Move Specialist, rather than a sales person, who fully understands the technical requirements for your move to America from Germany.
 They will walk you through the international move process and answer your questions.